AkbarBakhshi/ClaireNest-Public/README.md

-# ClaireNest - Family Calendar & Support App
+# ClaireNest - Family Support App

 ClaireNest is a mobile application built with Expo and React Native, designed to help families coordinate care and support for their children.
 The app provides a system that allows parents and supporters to stay organized and connected.